-Inch tape (1-inch increments alternating in black and yellow) is applied to the right and leading edges of the top surface of both the bumper element and base to highlight them for the overhead camera views.
-In addition, both barrier surfaces are marked with a 61-cm length gage consisting of two circular photographic targets (yellow and black reference points).
+Segmented tape (is applied to the right and leading edges of the top surface of both the bumper element and base to highlight them for the overhead camera views.
+In addition, both barrier surfaces are marked with a 50-cm length gage consisting of two circular photographic targets (yellow and black reference points).